Spousal Support Lawyer Chicago, Illinois

 Can you give an example of someone you helped with an alimony matter?

-Our Chicago spousal support lawyer represented a former spouse who was seeking to review her maintenance.
+Our spousal support lawyers in Chicago have represented many spouses over several decades, giving our firm a focused approach to providing solutions for our clients.
+In one case, we represented a former spouse who was seeking to review her maintenance.
 After trial, her maintenance was extended for additional time (subject to a further review) and the monthly amount was increased.

-Further, our Chicago spousal support attorney represent clients on a daily basis whose cases involve setting initial maintenance awards, both on behalf of the recipients and payors of maintenance.
+Our experienced Chicago spousal support lawyers represent clients on a daily basis whose cases involve setting initial maintenance awards, both on behalf of the recipients and payors of maintenance.

 Why should someone choose your Chicago spousal support attorney to help them with their alimony case?

-Chicago spousal support attorney at Katz & Stefani has significant experience in handling all types of alimony (maintenance) cases.
-Specifically, Katz & Stefani frequently represents payors and recipients of maintenance in pre-decree cases.
-Our Chicago spousal support lawyer also frequently represent parties in modification and appeals of the same.
-Further, the Chicago spousal support law firm often represents parties in cases that are “above guidelines” (i.e. combined gross income in excess of $500,000 per year).
+At Katz & Stefani, our Chicago spousal support attorneys have significant experience in handling all types of alimony (maintenance) cases.
+Our firm frequently represents payors and recipients of maintenance in pre-decree cases.
+We also frequently represent parties in modification and appeals of the same, and often represents parties in cases that are “above guidelines” where their combined gross income in excess of $500,000 per year.
+No matter the type of spousal support case, our Chicago spousal support lawyers have the experience and strategic foresight to produce results.